-With regard to the world economy, during the consolidated fiscal year (April 1, 2012 to March 31, 2013), although a gradual recovery continued in the U.S., there was sluggishness in the European economy due to Europe's financial problems, as well as a slowdown in economic growth in emerging markets such as China.
-As a whole, a deceleration trend continued in the world economy.
-On the other hand, with regard to the Japanese economy, although some encouraging signs have been seen since the start of the New Year, due in part to such affects as the slowdown of the world economy, overall, the severe situation of the Japanese economy continued.
+With regard to the world economy, during the consolidated fiscal year (April 1, 2013 to March 31, 2014), although a gradual recovery continued in the U.S., there was a sluggish tendency in emerging economies, such as in the Asian region; and in Europe, there was also the impact of financial problems, and stagnation there continued.
+On the other hand, with regard to the Japanese economy, there was progress seen in terms of the movement toward a weaker yen and improvements in the employment situation as well as in the movement toward a recovery in exports and personal consumption, as the economy moved along a recovery track.

-Under these circumstances, the Shin-Etsu Group worked aggressively to carry out sales activities to its wide range of customers around the world, and at the same time, we assiduously worked on the development of new products in addition to enhancing our technology and product quality.
-Furthermore, we endeavored to build a strong business foundation by, for example, turning our new global plants into an advantageous strategic asset at an early stage, and by focusing on stably securing raw materials.
+Under these circumstances, the Shin-Etsu Group worked to aggressively promote its sales activities to its wide range of customers around the world, and at the same time, we assiduously worked on the development of new products in addition to enhancing our technologies and product quality.
+Furthermore, we endeavored to build a strong business foundation by such means as reinforcing production capacities, dispersing manufacturing bases and also focusing on stably securing raw materials.

-As a result, the net sales for the Company's group for this consolidated fiscal year decreased by 2.1% (22,322 million yen) compared with the previous fiscal year to 1,025,409 million yen.
-Compared to the performance of the previous fiscal year, operating income increased by 5.0% (7,411 million yen) to 157,043 million yen, ordinary income increased by 3.0% (4,970 million yen) to 170,207 million yen and, net income increased by 5.0% (5,071 million yen) to 105,714 million yen.
+As a result, the net sales for the Company's group for this consolidated fiscal year increased by 13.7% (140,410 million yen) compared with the previous fiscal year to 1,165,819 million yen.
+Compared to the performance of the previous fiscal year, operating income increased by 10.7% (16,766 million yen) to 173,809 million yen, ordinary income increased by 6.1% (10,398 million yen) to 180,605 million yen and, net income increased by 7.5% (7,903 million yen) to 113,617 million yen.